 I am thankful because the dragon also connects to another deeply powerful image from my journey in the fight with cancer.
 I am bald because I love Kethan Kumar.
 Kethan would be an 8th grader this year, along with my daughter, Kyla.
 This courageous “little man,” as his mom, Sumithra, calls him changed not just my head but my heart.
 As this story from the Leukemia and Lymphoma Society about Kethan makes clear, Kethan had a form of cancer known as Acute Lymphocytic Leukemia (ALL).
 Although 85 – 90% of kids that get ALL survive, Kethan’s kind kept relapsing.
 In the summer of 2013, just before his 11th birthday, Kethan passed from this world to the next, releasing a human rainbow of one in the sky above his home.
 His celebration of life occurred a few days later on July 14, which is also the anniversary of my marriage to Maureen.
 I am convinced that this “connection” is more than just 2 dates that coincide on a calendar.
 Just like Heather Kohout, Maureen and Kethan never let their “dragons” change their flight.
 Cancer never changed the luminescence of their wings.
 They simply saw things differently as they flew through life.

-This is where it all comes together, from the posts I made in My Tribute to Kethan years ago to The Love of My Life to the Powdered Donut Manifesto to I Have Been Provoked.
+This is where it all comes together, from the posts I made in My Tribute to Kethan a couple of years ago, when I traveled around the world in his memory, to The Love of My Life to the Powdered Donut Manifesto to I Have Been Provoked.
 Kethan and I had a code word for cancer.
 We called it the jabberwocky.
 For those that know Kethan, they know he adored Tim Burton and that Tim’s movies carried him through some of the darkest moments of his treatments.
 One of Kethan’s favorite Tim films was Alice in Wonderland.
 It has become one of mine.
 On Frabjous Day, Alice slayed the Jabberwocky with the Vorpal Sword.
 As I paid my last respects to Kethan in his home on the day of his passing, I promised him that I would forever remain his Alice, his champion, and that I would I would do all in my power to slay the jabberwocky, the dragon of cancer.

 However, as the last month has unfolded, and I have dwelled more on the meaning of the dragonfly, I am beginning to see the “slaying of the jabberwocky” in a new light, a new dimension.
 If Heather is right, that we each carry within us our own dragon, then do we slay it by killing it, like Alice, do we eradicate it, like we try to do when we “fight cancer”?
 Or, perhaps, instead do we go beyond our limited sight?
 Do we add “facets” to our seeing, like the dragonfly?
 Do we dedicate more of our “vision” to seeing by dedicating more of our brain to our sight?
 Do we see more by closing our eyes?
 When I close my eyes at the end of a yoga session, I begin to see.
 I see not just me, but I see Maureen, and I see love.
 And when I see love, I am suddenly able to see everything.
 I see both dragons and dragonflies.